redhat-nfvpe/onap-lab-experimental/README.md

 The lab comprises 3 physical machines roles:

 * Orchestrator: This is the machine on which we execute the Ansible playbooks that set up the lab.
-  It can be any Unix-like machine with Python 2.7.
+  It should be a Linux machine with Python 2.7.
 * Hypervisor: This is the machine that manages and bootstraps our cloud machines.
-It *must* run CentOS or RHEL and be capable of supporting a few virtual machines.
+It *must* run CentOS (or RHEL) and be capable of supporting a few virtual machines.
 * Cloud: One or more machines that will provide physical resources for OpenStack to manage and provision.
 Actually, within the cloud role there are various sub-roles: compute, storage, etc.
   From this high-level, though, they are managed in the same way.

-All 3 roles can definitely be combined into a single physical machine, which we'll call the "all-in-one" setup.
-We strongly recommend the all-in-one setup for newcomers, as it is significantly easier to install and administer.

-If you are combining the Hypervisor and Cloud roles into one machine, it may make sense to have both SSD and HDD drives in it.
-The Hypervisor software has a finite size and its storage can fit on the SSD.
-One or more large HDDs can be reserved for cloud storage.
+These machines must have one of the management technologies supported by [Ironic](https://docs.openstack.org/ironic/latest/admin/drivers.html).
+Note that ONAP is a RAM- and storage-hungry workload, so your cloud machine(s) should have plenty of each.

 Chapters